Paul Harvey

 Paul Harvey Aurandt (September 4, 1918 – February 28, 2009) was an American radio broadcaster for ABC News Radio.
 He broadcast News and Comment on mornings and mid-days on weekdays and at noon on Saturdays and also his famous The Rest of the Story segments.
 From 1951 to 2008, his programs reached as many as 24 million people per week.
-Paul Harvey News was carried on 1,200 radio stations, on 400 American Forces Network stations, and in 300 newspapers.
+Paul Harvey News was carried on 1,350 commercial radio stations, on 400 American Forces Network stations, and in 300 newspapers.

 Early life

-Harvey was born in Tulsa, Oklahoma on September 4, 1918, and was the son of a policeman who was killed by robbers in 1921.
+Harvey was born in Tulsa, Oklahoma, on September 4, 1918, and was the son of a policeman who was killed by robbers in 1921.
 He made radio receivers as a young boy, and attended Tulsa Central High School, where he was two years ahead of future actor Tony Randall.
 Teacher Isabelle Ronan was "impressed by his voice".
 On her recommendation, he started working at KVOO in Tulsa in 1933 helping to clean up when he was 14.
 He eventually was allowed to fill in on the air by reading commercials and the news.

 He continued working at KVOO while he attended the University of Tulsa, first as an announcer and later as a program director.
 He spent three years as a station manager for KFBI AM (later KFDI), a Wichita, KS radio station that once had studios in Salina, Kansas.
 From there, he moved to a newscasting job at KOMA in Oklahoma City, and then to KXOK in St. Louis in 1938 where he was Director of Special Events and a roving reporter.